-This behaviour policy uses therapeutic approaches for learning and should be the plan for the majority of children.
-In addition to this, some children may require a Therapeutic Plan to formalise strategies that differentiate from policy.
+This behaviour policy uses some therapeutic approaches for learning and should be the plan for all children.
+In addition to this, some children may require an Individual Plan to formalise strategies that differentiate from policy.
 Others may need a more flexible approach at times of anxiety and change or in specific circumstances.